Impact Areas

 RIZE’s multifaceted strategy is designed to address the complexity and enormity of the crisis and will only be effective if it is based on the evolving realities on the ground.
 We listen to and learn from each other, monitor the success of our collaborations, and hold each other accountable toward a common vision of “zero stigma. zero deaths.”
 Our work is iterative, designed to both support and expand upon our areas of focus in a manner that maximizes impact.

-We organize our work into three focus areas – investing in community, generating knowledge, and convening for action.
+We organize our work into three focus areas – investing in community, generating knowledge, and building inclusive networks.
 The interconnectedness of this work has also produced cross-cutting strategies that respond to all three focus areas.

 RIZE human impact icon